Do we even need to learn to handwrite? I’ll share 23 easy ways you can introduce it in your homeschool.

-All kids learn to read and write at varying ages, but he began reading at age six, while his sisters were five, four, and three when they began reading (no concerns for me).
+All kids learn to read and write at varying ages, but he began reading at age six, while his sisters were five, four, and three when they began reading.
+I share about our experience teaching them to read here.

-As with everything homeschool, I had to learn that my expectations had to be realistic: when the kids learn to handwrite, it’s going to be messy.
-It might be pretty, as it was with my third daughter, but I can’t script it.
+Well, it might be pretty, as it was with my artistic third daughter, but I can’t script it.
 (Haha, script, get it?)

 Here are some approaches and tools I used to teach printing and handwriting: